Does Deep Active Learning Work in the Wild?: Problem Setting

 \section{Problem Setting}

-In this work, we focus on DAL for regression problems, which comprise the majority of scientific computing problems involving DNNs.
-As discussed in Sec. \ref{sec:introduction}, nearly all DAL methods for regression are pool-based, which is one of the three major paradigms of AL (along with stream-based and query synthesis)\cite{settles2009active}.
+In this work, we focus on DAL for regression problems, which comprise a significant portion of DAL problems involving DNNs \cite{jose2024regression}.
+As discussed in \cref{sec:introduction}, nearly all DAL methods for regression are pool-based, which is one of the three major paradigms of AL, along with stream-based and query synthesis. \cite{settles2009active}

-\textbf{Formal description.} Let $L^i = (X^{i}, Y^{i})$ be the dataset used to train a regression model at the $i^{th}$ iteration of active learning.
-We assume access to some oracle (e.g., a computational simulator for scientific computing problems), denoted $f : \mathcal{X} \rightarrow \mathcal{Y}$, that can accurately produce the target values, $y \in \mathcal{Y}$ associated with input values $x \in \mathcal{X}$.
+\paragraph{Formal description} Let $L^i = (X^{i}, Y^{i})$ be the dataset used to train a regression model at the $i^{th}$ iteration of active learning.
+We assume access to some oracle, denoted $f : \mathcal{X} \rightarrow \mathcal{Y}$, that can accurately produce the target values, $y \in \mathcal{Y}$ associated with input values $x \in \mathcal{X}$.
 Since we focus on DAL, we assume a DNN as our regression model, denoted $\hat{f}$.
 We assume that some relatively small number of $N_{0}$ labeled training instances are available to initially train $\hat{f}$, denoted $L^0$.
-In each iteration of DAL, we must get $k$ query instances $x_{k} \in \mathcal{X}$ to be labeled by the oracle, yielding a set of labeled instances, denoted $Q$, that is added to the training dataset.
-Our goal is then to choose $L$ that maximizes the performance of the DNN-based regression models over unseen test data at each iteration of active learning.
+In each iteration of DAL, we must choose $k$ query instances to be labeled by the oracle, yielding a set of labeled instances, denoted $Q$, that is added to the training dataset.
+Our goal is then to choose $Q$ that maximizes the performance of the DNN-based regression models over unseen test data at each iteration of active learning.

-\textbf{Pool-based Deep Active Learning.} General pool-based DAL methods assume that we have some pool $U$ of $N_{U}$ unlabeled instances from which we can choose the $k$ instances to label.
+\paragraph{Pool-based Deep Active Learning} General pool-based DAL methods assume that we have some pool $U$ of $N_{U}$ unlabeled instances from which we can choose the $k$ instances to label.
+The set $U$ is sampled from a larger and potentially-infinite set, denoted $D$, and $N_{U}$ is a HP chosen by the DAL user.
+We note that in some DAL applications, such as computer vision, it is conventional to utilize all available unlabeled data for $U$, and the pool size is not often explicitly varied or discussed.
+However, this convention is equivalent to setting $U=D$, and thereby implicitly setting the $N_{U}$ HP.
 Most pool-based methods rely upon some acquisition function $q: \mathcal{X} \rightarrow \mathbb{R}$ to assign some scalar value to each $x \in U$ indicating its "informativeness", or utility for training $\hat{f}$.
-In each iteration of active learning, $q$, is used to evaluate all instances in $U$, and the top $k$ are chosen to be labeled and included in $L$.
-This general algorithm is outlined in Algorithm \ref{alg:PoolBasedAL}.
+In each iteration of active learning, $q$ is used to evaluate all instances in $U$, and the top $k$ are chosen to be labeled and included in $L$.